opensearch-project/documentation-website/_dashboards/csp/csp-dynamic-configuration.md

 ## Precedence

 Dynamic configurations override YAML configurations, except for empty CSP rules.
-To prevent `clickjacking`, a `frame-ancestors: self` directive is automatically added to YAML-defined rules that lack it.
+To prevent `clickjacking`, a `frame-ancestors: self` directive is automatically added to YAML-defined rules when necessary.